History of LaMelo Ball in Timeline

 Others born on this day/year

-In 2009, the NBL switched to 40-minute games, a detail relevant to LaMelo Ball's later record of consecutive triple-doubles.
+In 2009, the NBL switched to 40-minute games, making LaMelo Ball the first player since then to record consecutive triple-doubles.

 2013: Played with Big Ballers VXT

-In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, an AAU team launched and coached by his parents.
+In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, a 17-and-under Amateur Athletic Union (AAU) team launched and coached by his parents.

 March 5, 2016: CIF Southern Section Open Division Title